 Colorado State Representative, House District 3

-Meg Froelich has been active in our community as an elected official, volunteer, and parent.
+State Representatie Meg Froelich has been active in our community and state as an elected official, volunteer, and parent.

-First elected in 2003, Meg served two terms on Greenwood Village City Council where she was the liaison to the Greenwood Village Chamber of Commerce (now DTC Chamber) and the Highline Canal Preservation Association.
+As HD 3's representative since 2019, Rep. Froelich's work with public service has happening since first elected in 2003, where she served two terms on Greenwood Village City Council and was the liaison to the Greenwood Village Chamber of Commerce (now DTC Chamber) and the Highline Canal Preservation Association.

 Her non-profit work includes serving as the Executive Director of the Colorado Institute for Leadership training, an organization that trains community leaders in public policy over ten months in ten counties across Colorado.

 Meg produced a nonpartisan documentary film about Colorado's unique and significant history of elected women entitled Strong Sisters.
 She has previously produced documentary episodes for the A&E series “Biography” and “The Twentieth Century with Mike Wallace,” “American Masters" and “The American Experience” PBS series, as well as documentary series on education and childhood.